Community Gardens

 For more information on how to start a new community garden contact:

-Non-profit community organizations with a significant mandate in food security can apply to use vacant City-owned property for growing food.
+Non-profit community organizations can apply to use vacant City-owned property for growing gardens.
+Learn more at Vacant Lot & Adaptive Reuse Strategy.